zamanrahimi/ai-engineer/tutorials/introduction/what-is-ai-engineer.md

 ## What even is an AI Engineer?
 Not a Data Scientist.
 Not an ML Engineer.
-AI Engineers build applications on top of foundation models.
-GPT, Llama, Claude - you're not creating them.
+AI Engineers build applications on top of foundation models such as GPT, Llama, Claude, AWS,GCP and Azure foundation models - you're not creating them.
 You're making them useful for businesses.

 > The skills breakdown:
 Start here: → Python—production-level, not "I know loops" → Git, APIs, command line → Understand embeddings, vectors, tokens